 While Professional Co-op students are away from campus working they are still considered “full-time equivalent” students for the purposes of keeping student loans in deferment, insurance requirements, etc. However because they are not registered for the minimum 6 credit hours of course work, they do not qualify for financial aid.

-All students are strongly encouraged to meet with their financial aid advisor either before or immediately after they accept their professional co-op position to ensure their financial aid will not be negatively affected by co-op participation.
+All students are strongly encouraged to meet with their financial aid adviser either before or immediately after they accept their professional co-op position to ensure their financial aid will not be negatively affected by co-op participation.